 Simple, Real-Life Joint Mobility Diagnostic

 You don’t need years of training to determine whether or not limited joint mobility is an issue for you.
+Just ask yourself some simple questions with this quick checklist:

-- Are there movements or positions where you feel your body tightening up and holding you back?
+- â Are there movements where you feel tight or restricted?

 Answering these questions gives us much more relatable and useful information than someone telling us that our knees only flex to 120 degrees, or that our shoulder internal rotation is just 55 degrees.